Escape from Pretoria: Plot

-In 1979, Tim Jenkin and Stephen Lee; two white South Africans, are carrying out anti-apartheid missions in South Africa.
+In 1978, Tim Jenkin and Stephen Lee; two white South Africans, are carrying out anti-apartheid missions in South Africa.
 They are arrested on the spot and prosecuted; Jenkin is sentenced to twelve years and Lee is sentenced to eight.
 At the courthouse Lee attempts to escape but to no avail.
 Transported to Pretoria Prison, they meet Denis Goldberg, an older political prisoner serving four life sentences for previous work against apartheid.
 He shows them the ropes but discourages them from trying to escape.

 Jenkin and Lee discuss escaping with another prisoner, Leonard Fontaine.
 They settle in and go about their daily routines, but Jenkin starts to analyze the prison and think of ways to escape.
 He steals items from the wood shop to make wooden keys that fit the locks to their cells.
 He sneaks around the prison at night, making keys for other locks.
 Lee and Jenkin bury these keys in the prison garden while tending it and make many other preparations for their escape.

 Fontaine and Jenkin do a test run by using keys to leave their cells.
 They hide in a closet as the night guard walks by.
 They use another key to leave the cell block, but they have to run back to their cells before they can use another key.
 The guards search everyone's cells the next day but fail to find anything.
 Later, Jenkin discovers that a new gun tower is being built.
 He, Fontaine and Lee present their plan to Goldberg and other prisoners who decide against trying to escape with them.

 Jenkin, Lee and Fontaine execute their plan.
 They gather keys hidden in various areas and change into previously smuggled street clothes.
 Once again, they hide in the closet to evade the night guard.
 Unexpectedly, the night guard comes back to the closet.
 Goldberg short-circuits the light in his cell, causing the electricity to go out and calls for the guard, distracting him so that the trio can reach the last door.
 They cannot get any of the keys to work on this door, but Fontaine breaks it open using a chisel and screwdriver.
-They leave the prison and find a taxi driven by a black taxi driver to take them out of Pretoria after offering him cash he had received before he was put into trial.
+They leave the prison and find a taxi driven by a black driver to take them out of Pretoria after offering him cash.

 It transpires that the biggest manhunt ensued in the aftermath, but they managed to escape to London via Mozambique, and Tanzania.
-The three would continue their protests against apartheid under the African National Congress Party; they were ultimately pardoned in 1991.
+The three continued their protests against apartheid under the African National Congress Party; they were ultimately pardoned in 1991.
 Goldberg was finally freed in 1985 after spending 22 years in prison.
-In 1992, a year after Jenkin, Lee and Fontaine's exoneration, the apartheid fell.
+In 1992, a year after Jenkin, Lee and Fontaine's exoneration, apartheid ended.